vulcanlink/charts/graphprotocol-indexnode/README.md

 This chart bootstraps a graphprotocol-indexnode deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 Vulcan Link charts can be used with [Kubeapps](https://kubeapps.com/) for deployment and management of Helm Charts in clusters.
-This chart has been tested to work with NGINX Ingress on top of AWS EKS.

 ## Prerequisites